Davis, Lakers bounce back to beat Suns 109-102 in Game 2 - WTMJ

 AP Sports Writer

-PHOENIX (AP) — Anthony Davis scored 34 points, Dennis Schroder added 24 and the Los Angeles Lakers held on for a hard-fought 109-102 win over the Phoenix Suns in Game 2 of the first-round playoff series on Tuesday night.
+James made a turnaround 18-foot jumper, Davis followed with a 3-pointer and two free throws late in fourth quarter and the Lakers held on for a hard-fought 109-102 win over the Suns in Game 2 of the first-round playoff series.

+“This was a must win,” Davis said.
+“We all came out with that mindset and we were able to get the job done.”

 Game 3 is on Thursday in Los Angeles.